 Whether you are traveling to distant lands or staying within the boundaries of your own country, you will get the best results by using photography tips recommended by professionals and experienced amateur photography buffs

-Once you decide your destination, it’s important to do some research in order to properly capture the flavour of the area you are visiting.
-Make a list of the area’s natural highlights, and include cityscapes, bridges, cathedrals, mountains, ocean, lakes, natural rock formations, historical locations, and all other places of interest.
+Once you decide your destination, it’s important to do some research in order to properly capture the flavor of the area you are visiting.
+If you are going to one specific location like Vietnam then perhaps getting a Vietnam guide would help to find the best locations to take pictures and explore, however, there are also guides for multiple other countries to help you with your photography research.
+In addition, you could make a list of the area’s natural highlights, and include cityscapes, bridges, cathedrals, mountains, ocean, lakes, natural rock formations, historical locations, and all other places of interest.

 1. Keep a Journal